 Manufacturers have now standardised plug fuse ratings to be either 3A or 13A.
 However, 5 Amp fuses are still used in some older equipment and are available to buy.

 Electrical Safety First have developed a plug pin gauge which allows the user to perform some quick checks to help identify a sub-standard or counterfeit plug.
-To find out more click here.
+If you'd like to order one, click here.